-NetREIT's Office/Industrial/Medical and Retail Properties are located primarily in Southern California and Colorado, with four properties located in North Dakota.
-As of December 31, 2016, we owned or had an equity interest in nineteen Office/Industrial/Medical Properties which total approximately 1,500,000 rentable square feet and six Retail Properties which total approximately 234,000 rentable square feet.
-Our tenant list of the commercial real estate portfolio is highly diversified consisting of 279 individual commercial tenants with an average remaining lease term of approximately five years.
-No single commercial tenant represents more than 5.0% of revenue, while the Company's ten largest tenants represent approximately
+NetREIT's Office/Industrial and Retail Properties are located primarily in Southern California and Colorado, with four properties located in North Dakota.
+As of December 31, 2015, we owned or had an equity interest in twenty Office/Industrial Properties which total approximately 1,614,000 rentable square feet and six Retail Properties which total approximately 236,000 rentable square feet.
+Our tenant list of the non-Model Home portfolio is highly diversified consisting of over 300 individual commercial tenants with an average remaining lease term of approximately five years.
+No single commercial tenant represents more than 5.0% of revenue, while the Company's ten largest tenants represent approximately 23.2% of annualized base rent revenue.

-24.3% of Annualized Base Rent revenue.
 In addition, the rent rolls have limited exposure to any single industry.
-Our Office/Industrial/Medical and Retail Properties had a net book value of approximately \$205.7 million as of December 31, 2016.
+Our Office/Industrial and Retail Properties had a net book value of approximately \$214.2 million as of December 31, 2015.